Fundamental Academic Values Award

 The German Academic Exchange Service (DAAD) presents the “Fundamental Academic Values Award” to early career scientists.
 The award is funded by the German Federal Ministry of Education and Research (BMBF).
 By awarding this prize for research publications, the DAAD aims to contribute to the advocacy of fundamental academic values.

 Fundamental Academic Values continue to be at the centre of higher education policy debates in the European Higher Education Area (EHEA), particularly against the backdrop of declining developments in individual countries.
-In the Communiqué of the Bologna Ministerial Conference in Rome in November 2020, the ministers reaffirmed their "commitment to promoting and protecting our shared fundamental values across the EHEA through intensified policy dialogue and cooperation as a necessary basis for quality learning, teaching and research and for democratic societies".
-A further commitment to these values may be expected from the EHEA Ministerial Conference 2024 in Tirana.
+In the Communiqué of the 2024 Bologna Ministerial Conference in Tirana, the ministers reaffirmed the relevance of the shared fundamental values as a necessary prerequisite for the development of science and research.

-- participation of students and staff in higher education governance; and
+• participation of students and staff in higher education governance;

 The DAAD strongly supports the promotion and protection of these common European fundamental values.
 Since 2022, these measures have also included the presentation of the "Fundamental Academic Values Award" within the framework of the DAAD project “bologna hub”.
 It is aimed at early career scientists of all academic fields, who have made an outstanding scientific contribution towards the preservation and advocacy of fundamental academic values in the European Higher Education Area (EHEA).